Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Conclusions

 Our simulations demonstrate two key implications of inconsistent covariate adjustment.
-The first is that, if baseline covariates are expected to be prognostic, but will not be used until the end of the trial, then it is important to adjust the monitoring boundaries for inconsistent use of covariate adjustment.
-In some cases, failing to adjust the boundaries resulted in a 1-2\% inflation in type I error, even at larger sample sizes.
-A seemingly small inflation in type I error can have a big impact on the Bayesian posterior probability of a beneficial treatment \citep{emersonBayesianEvaluationGroup2007}.
-Modifying the boundaries at the design stage, or just at the last stage using alpha-spending both bring the type I error to the nominal level, though the alpha-spending strategy may be more practical since the prognostic value of the covariates does not need to be known in advance.
-The second implication is that if group sequential adjustment for point estimates and confidence intervals is desired, these should further be adjusted for inconsistent use of covariate adjustment by modifying the covariance matrix of the test statistics.
-Otherwise, group sequential adjusted results may have high bias and extremely low coverage.
+If baseline covariates are expected to be prognostic, but will not be used until the end of the trial, then it is important to adjust the monitoring boundaries for the hybrid design.
+In some cases, failing to adjust the boundaries resulted in a 1-2\% inflation in type I error, even at large sample sizes.
+A small inflation in type I error can have a big impact on the Bayesian posterior probability of a beneficial treatment \citep{emersonBayesianEvaluationGroup2007}.
+Modifying the boundaries using our strategies brings the type I error to the nominal level.
+Additionally, if group sequential adjustment for point estimates and confidence intervals is desired, these should further be adjusted for the hybrid design.
+Ignoring the hybrid design can result in high bias and extremely low coverage.

-Though we focused on a particular trial design (in line with the settings of recently conducted trials in cystic fibrosis research as our motivating example), the methods that we discuss here may be extended to other designs.
+Though we focused on a particular trial design, the methods that we discuss here may be extended to other designs.
 We focused on two-arm trials with simple randomization and equal probability of being randomized to each arm.
-Similar derivations could be used for trials that use unequal randomization probabilities and trials with more than one treatment arm, where the parameter of interest is a treatment group mean(s) and/or a linear contrast between treatment group means.
-A similar approach could also be used for other estimators that are asymptotically linear, in that the covariance matrix for the test statistics across stages with and without covariate adjustment can be characterized using the influence functions of the un-adjusted and covariate-adjusted estimators.
-With the covariance matrix, it's possible to construct adjusted monitoring boundaries and perform adjusted estimation and inference in the same way that we have presented.
+Similar derivations could be used for trials that use unequal randomization probabilities and trials with more than one treatment arm.
+Our approach could be extended to other covariate-adjusted estimators that are asymptotically linear (as others \citep{vanlanckerCombiningCovariateAdjustment2022a} have noted), since the covariance matrix for the hybrid design can be characterized using the estimators' influence functions.